taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 ## Hands On: Todo with Redux Saga

-- you have used Redux Thunk to dispatch asynchronous actions to add a todo item with a notification whereas the notifaction hides after a couple of seconds
+In a previous chapter, you have used Redux Thunk to dispatch asynchronous actions.
+These were used to add a todo item with a notification whereas the notifaction vanishes after a couple of seconds again.
+In this chapter you will use Redux Saga instead of Redux Thunk.
+Therefore, you can install the former library and uninstall the latter one.
 - let's use Redux Saga: uninstall redux-thunk and install redux-saga

 {title="Command Line",lang="text"}